-A few weeks into the pandemic, I, like many other people, cancelled my gym membership.
+A few weeks into the pandemic, I, like many other people, canceled my gym membership.
 When it became obvious that stay-at-home orders weren’t going to be lifted anytime soon, I decided to buy a fancy at-home exercise bike, instead.
 Although my original intent was to buy a Peloton bike, a friend ultimately persuaded me to go with the Bowflex C6, which I can now say has proven to be an excellent alternative.

 The Bowflex C6 looks quite similar to the Peloton in both color and structure, with the most noticeable difference being that the Bowflex C6 doesn’t come with an included TV screen.
 Instead, it has a mount where you can prop a tablet, which I’ve found to work just as well.
 The C6 has all of the other basics: a backlit LCD metric console, magnetic resistance with 100 micro-adjustable resistance levels, dual link pedals with toe cages, a pair of 3 pound dumbbells with cradles that are easy to reach, and a Bluetooth enabled heart rate armband monitor.